 Build the confidence for assortment innovation

-Data-driven insights enabled by a bottom-up approach can help retailers gain the confidence they need to request, suggest or implement change and innovation into their strategies such as reducing assortments, introducing products more frequently, and more.
+Data-driven insights enabled by a hyper-local approach can help retailers gain the confidence they need to request, suggest or implement change and innovation into their strategies such as reducing assortments, introducing products more frequently, and more.

 James Mooney remarked, “Having worked in businesses that pitch rather than [accept] given plans, I think it definitely helps drive that innovation.”